USFWS/secas/_posts/2023-02-24-Caribbean-Community-of-Practice-kickoff-meeting-in-Christiansted-St-Croix.md

 hero:
   name: CaribbeanCOP.jpg
   alt: Group photo of meeting attendees standing on the front steps of a weathered yellow and white building.
-  caption: Attendees of the February 2023 Caribbean Community of Practice meeting in Christiansted, St. Croix
+  caption: Attendees of the February 2023 Caribbean Community of Practice meeting in Christiansted, St. Croix.
   headerClass: light-text
   float: right
 ---